acworkma/acs-lab/README.md

 Prerequisites
 1. Python 3.8+ in your environment.
-2. An Azure subscription and an Azure AD tenant.
+2. An Azure subscription and an EntraID tenant.
 3. An Azure Communication Service resource for Email and SMS (if you want to run those samples).
-4. A Microsoft Entra (Azure AD) app registration for Graph access (for Teams messaging).
+4. An EntraID app registration for Microsoft Graph access (for Teams messaging).

 Install dependencies